richipal09/devrel-labs/agentic_rag/README.md

    - Local Agent: Uses `Mistral-7B` as an open-source alternative
 4. **FastAPI Server**: Provides REST API endpoints for document upload and querying

+The RAG Agent flow is the following:

+1. Analyzes query type
+2. Try to find relevant PDF context, regardless of query type
+3. If PDF context is found, use it to generate a response.
+4. If no PDF context is found OR if it's a general knowledge query, use the pre-trainedLLM directly
+5. Fall back to a "no information" response only in edge cases.

 ## Hardware Requirements

-- For OpenAI Agent: Standard CPU machine
+- For the OpenAI Agent: Standard CPU machine
-- For Local Agent:
+- For the Local Agent:
-  - Minimum 16GB RAM, recommended more than 24GBs
+  - Minimum 16GB RAM (recommended >24GBs)
   - GPU with 8GB VRAM recommended for better performance
   - Will run on CPU if GPU is not available, but will be significantly slower.